ChaitanyaMadhuCM/Complete-Sentiment-Analysis-Suite/README.md

 # Sentiment-Analysis-Choate
-Explains end-to-end Sentiment Analysis, Types and different Implementation Methods
+- What is Sentiment Analysis
+- Different Types of Sentiment Analysis
+- Different Methods to Implementat Sentiment Analysis